eduardo-ufmg/EAP/presentation/script.md

 [ SLIDE 10: NEAREST NEIGHBOR LABEL ]
 This shows the test sample predicted with the label of its nearest neighbor.

+[ SLIDE 11: 2D SET RECAP ]
+For us to get a better catch of the method, let's apply it to the dataset from the initial problem.

+[ SLIDE 12: EDGES TO THE NEAREST NEIGHBOR ]
+This figure shows each test sample connected by a black edge to its nearest training sample.

+[ SLIDE 13: 2D NEAREST NEIGHBOR PREDICTION ]
+And this figure shows the samples predicted with the label of their nearest neighbor.
+Now, note something: to predict the label for a sample, we only need its position.
+So, we are also predicting points in the space.
+Say, < attendant > which label you assign to this point, here?
+And this, here?
+Good.
+Now, we do this for a grid of points that cover this entire region and see what we get.

+[ SLIDE 14: DECISION BOUNDARY FOR 1NN ]
+Here, each point is colored according to the class a sample in it is assigned.
+We can see that some regions do not seem correctly predicted and that the discrepancies between the obtained and the expected may be beyond tolerance.
+Can you explain why this happened?
+In the training stage, where our character labeled the samples' fur color, it's likely that some were misclassified.
+We can see that some train samples, like this and this, are part of a distribution that doesn't match its assigned label.
+In the prediction step, the samples that are closer to them than to the correctly labeled ones receive their labels, which are probably not correct according to the distribution.

+[ SLIDE 15: PREDICTION FOR 10NN ]
+This figure shows how the test samples are predicted if we consider the ten train samples that are closest to it, or its ten nearest neighbors.

+[ SLIDE 16: DECISION BOUNDARY FOR 10NN ]
+And, in this plot, the resulting decision boundary is shown.
+Note that it is really smother and that the outliers' effect is drastically reduced.
+It indicates that this model achieved a better fit for the classes' pattern.

+[ SLIDE 17: REAL DATA ]
+Now, we check it on real data.
+For that, the Pima Indians Diabetes dataset was chosen.
+This set consists of seven hundred and sixty-eight samples, split into two unbalanced classes, “Diabetic” or “Non-Diabetic.”
+There are five informative features: glucose, blood pressure, skin thickness, insulin, and body mass index.

+[ SLIDE 18: RESULTS ]
+That table shows that increasing the number of neighbors from one to three is enough to improve accuracy by seven percent.

+[ SLIDE 19: THANK YOU ]
+That is it.
+Thank you!
+Questions?